A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 What makes this the BEST easy pie crust recipe?

 If you have been following me for some time, you know this is the ONLY pie crust I use.
-I’ve posted a few others on this site, but I always come back to this one because it is just perfection, in my opinion.
+I’ve posted a few others on this site, but I always come back to this one because, in my opinion, it’s a perfect example.

-• The taste: This is #1 for me.
-Magic happens when your pie crust AND the filling is incredible!
+• The taste: This is my top choice.
+Magic happens when your pie crust AND the filling are incredible!
 This pie crust recipe tastes and smells like a buttermilk biscuit.
 It elevates ANY pie, whether sweet or savory.

 • The ease: The pie crust dough is such a dream to work with and prepare.
 It rolls out with ease and is simple to bake.

-• The appearance: This pie crust browns up beautifully for a perfectly golden pie and holds up well to liquid fillings.
+• The appearance: This pie crust browns up beautifully, resulting in a perfectly golden pie, and holds up well to liquid fillings.

-• Makes extra- This recipe makes enough for two (9-inch) pie crusts with some dough to spare.
+• Makes extra – This recipe yields enough for two (9-inch) pie crusts, with some dough to spare.
 It’s much easier to work with too much dough than to try to stretch it to make it fit!
-Plus, you’ll have extra if you want to add a pretty braid trim or crust decorations like leaves or hearts.
-You can also freeze the extra dough and make pie crust bites to go with soups or dips!
+Plus, you’ll have extra if you want to add a pretty braid trim or crust decorations, such as leaves or hearts.
+You can also freeze the extra dough and use it to make pie crust bites to accompany soups or dips!

 homemade blueberry pie recipe